Dr. med. Dirk Manski

 LDR brachytherapy is a therapeutic option for low-risk and partly intermediate-risk prostate cancer.
 The EAU guideline recommends brachytherapy for the following patients: clinical stage T1–2a, Gleason score 3+3 (ISUP grade 1) with <50% of biopsy cores involved with cancer or Gleason score 3+4 (ISUP grade 2) with <33% of biopsy cores involved with cancer; an initial PSA level of <10 ng/ml; a prostate volume of <50 ml; an IPSS score <12 and maximal flow rate >15 ml/min on urinary flow tests.
 The German guideline is more restrictive and recommends brachytherapy only for low-risk prostate cancer.
 There is no indication for adjuvant hormone therapy in LDR brachytherapy with the above-mentioned risk factors.

-Some authors doubt the limitation of LDR brachytherapy to low-risk prostate cancer.
+Some authors use LDR brachytherapy also in unfavorable intermediate-risk and high-risk prostate cancer.
 Theoretically, brachytherapy offers the possibility to introduce very high radiation doses into the prostate.
 Treatment results are even better using computer-assisted planning, generous safety distances, adjuvant hormone therapy, appropriate radiation doses, and a combination with external beam radiotherapy.
 Initial randomized trials have demonstrated an advantage for brachytherapy (compared with percutaneous radiotherapy) in intermediate- and high-risk prostate cancer (Morris et al., 2017) (Rodda et al., 2017b).

 Contraindications: